Which type of bond is formed between two ions with opposite charges, where one atom gives up one or more electrons?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-In contrast, covalent bonds involve the sharing of electrons between atoms rather than a transfer.
-Hydrogen bonds are a type of dipole-dipole attraction and play a crucial role in intermolecular forces, while metallic bonds involve a delocalized sharing of electrons among a lattice of metal atoms.
-These distinctions clarify why the ionic bond is the correct answer in this context.
+In contrast, covalent bonds involve the sharing of electrons between atoms, rather than the transfer.
+Hydrogen bonds are weak intermolecular forces that typically occur between molecules, particularly those containing hydrogen.
+Metallic bonds involve a sea of delocalized electrons that are shared among a lattice of metal atoms.
+Therefore, the characteristic of transferring electrons and the resulting attraction between charged ions uniquely define ionic bonds, making them the correct answer in this context.

 Subscribe